troy-west/apache-kafka-vendor-tools/README.md

         GROUP BY type, name;
 ```

-Creating a table with "AS SELECT" and "KAFKA_TOPIC" will allow us to send the table to a topic.
+Creating a table with *AS SELECT* and *KAFKA_TOPIC* will allow us to send the table to a topic.

 17. Now, list the topics managed by kafka: